 If you really want to save your relationship, couples or marriage therapy may be your only hope for saving it.
 And if saving your relationship is not possible, we can work together to ease the pain and challenges involved in separating.

 To start with, I suggest you read our About page so that you can get a good sense of our counsellors and how we work.

-Secondly, we offer a free, 15-minute telephone consultation that as a starting point we can speak together about your needs and how we can help.
+Secondly, we offer a free, 15-minute telephone consultation as a starting point so we can speak together about your needs and how we can help.

-The first time we talk we’ll ask you to give me a brief description of the issues you would like to address in counselling and we’ll let you know how we may be able to help you.
+The first time we talk we’ll ask you to give us a brief description of the issues you would like to address in counselling and we’ll let you know how we may be able to help you.
 You can get a good sense of your counsellor on this call and if you ‘click’.

 We’ll tell you when we’re available and talk to you about our fees and the way we work.
 If it feels like a good fit for both of us we’ll set up your initial assessment session.